BlaineOb/Platformer/README.md

 # Platformer
-Platformer game currently in it's early stages.
+Platformer game in progress.
 Written in Python using the arcade library.
-All artwork used is from http://kenney.nl.
+All artwork used is from http://kenney.nl or https://itch.io/game-assets/free

-I've finished most of the fundamentals, and am now focusing on how to properly design levels.
-There are lots of big things still to implement, such as:

--Enemies
--Moving Platforms
--Player Health
--Collectibles(coins or gems)
--Animations
+Development continues.
+It's increasingly difficult to keep my expectations in check as I tend to think of lots of crazy ideas but have no real way to implement most of them.
+Maybe one day...

+As for now, I'm trying to add more features to game to make the levels longer and more distinct.
+I'm also trying to add combat of some sort into the game, so that boss battles can be implemented.